Skip to content

 Plugs

 Germany uses the type C and F power plugs.
-If you ship any appliances, consider taking a couple of adapters with.
+If you ship any appliances, consider taking a couple of adapters with you.

-This website has excellent information on power plugs and sockets of the world.
+This website has excellent information on power plugs and sockets around the world.

 Financial emigration